-I always needed to have, in my drawers, a quick and easy way to assemble and prototype some small synth modules.
+I always need to have, in my drawers, a quick and easy way to assemble and prototype small synth modules.

 The layout is pretty simple: strips, strips, strips.
 More than 60 horizontal 4 and 5 pin strips.
 One long 30 pin strip per power supply rail and two for ground.

 Version 1.0 was too simple in my opinion.
 A lot of wires had to be soldered from power rails and ground to strips.
 So I tried to improve things a bit and designed a 1.1 revision, which is, to be fairly honest, not as good as what I expected.

 I took an idea from some other recent stripboards on the market: in addition to the classic rows of 4 or 5 2.54 mm pin pitch strips, I added, between each copper strip, a very thin X and Y mesh of copper traces.
 Those thin traces run from one side of the board to the other side.
 And, between each standard strip pad, there’s a kind of tiny “surface mount” pad.
 The goal is to short together the two pads with a solder blob.

 This way, you can theorically connect a strip to an other strip, without a wire.

 As you can see on this pictures, the top side thin traces are horizontal, while the bottom side thin traces are vertical.

 The horizontal traces should let you interconnect the strips to the rails and the ground.

 The vertical traces should allow you to interconnect the strips between them.